keeganveazey/BugBot/README.md

 The final outcome of BugBot will provide interpretable insights to end users by providing accurate classifications of pests in their homes.
 We will utilize Streamlit to deliver a seamless user-friendly interface that takes in a user’s uploaded insect image and communicates the model output  – the predicted classification – through a text display on the screen.
 By using Streamlit as a platform for our model deployment, users will be able to receive their results in real time.

+# Setup Instructions
+TBA – will add when further information once in iteration 2.